Autodesk/bionano-wetLabAccelerator/README.md

 - directive for response to order / run
   - abstract so can pass in strings dep on type
   - link to transcriptic page
+  - ability to toggle rest of alert by clicking corner

 - json editor - have a save so that model doesn't reposition cursor, but need to validate